Show Posts

 bw before bed last night = ?

-soreness = hamstrings/adductors barely
+soreness = hamstrings barely, calves barely

 aches/injuries = legs a little achy, calves achy